rianadutta/rianadutta/README.md

 ### Hi there 👋
-My name is Riana and I'm a third year software engineering student at McGill University.
+My name is Riana and I'm a fourth year software engineering student at McGill University.
 I'm interested in computer vision, data science, and algorithms and exploring the applications of technology in fields like healthcare and sociology.
 I have experience in Java, Python, Bash, JavaScript, and C.

 Some projects I've worked on: